 History of the two-millenary city relic of Mount Wuyi.

-At the foot of Mount Wuyi, there is an over 480,000 square meters large city remains.
+At the foot of Mount Wuyi, there is a city remains of over 480,000 square meters large.

 This was the city of the King of Minyue, a vassal state built at the beginning of the Western Han Dynasty (202 BC — 8 AD).